 Prized prospect Jarred Kelenic starts his return.
-Is it in time to make push to play in left field for Mariners?
+Is it in time to make a push to play in left field for Mariners?

 PEORIA, Ariz. — Is it too late for Jarred Kelenic to play himself back into consideration for the Mariners’ opening-day left-field job?

-Well, to be clear, Kelenic doesn’t feel like he should’ve been removed consideration even if he hasn’t been participating in any workouts or Cactus League games since being diagnosed with an adductor muscle strain in his left leg on March 6.
+Well, to be clear, Kelenic doesn’t feel like he should’ve been removed from consideration even if he hasn’t been participating in any workouts or Cactus League games since being diagnosed with an adductor muscle strain in his left leg March 6.
 He suffered the injury the day before while sprinting to first base.

-Since, he’s been reduced to recovery and rehab program with the team’s training staff and performance coaches as the rest of the team went about business as usual and the competition for the left-field spot has focused on Taylor Trammell and Jake Fraley.
+Since, he’s been reduced to recovery and rehab programs with the team’s training staff and performance coaches as the rest of the team went about business as usual and the competition for the left-field spot has focused on Taylor Trammell and Jake Fraley.
 At the time of diagnosis, Kelenic declared he would be back playing in seven days.

 To his frustration, he couldn’t make that prediction a reality though it seems he feels he wasn’t allowed to make it happen.